bsides-zh/bsides-zh.github.io/content/call-for-papers.md

 ## Timeline, deadlines and links

-Deadline for opting-into the mentoring program: TBD
+Deadline for opting-into the mentoring program: 2023-05-18 23:59:59 CET

-Deadline for submissions: TBD
+Deadline for submissions: 2023-06-01 23:59:59 CET

-Program committee review: TBD
+Program Committee review: TBA

-Talk selection: TBD

-Communication to speakers: TBD
+Communication to speakers: TBA

 Useful links:

-- Submit a talk
+- Submit a talk: (coming soon!)
-- Opt-in to mentoring
+- Opt-in to mentoring: (coming soon!)

 If you have any doubts or questions about the CfP, please reach out to us via email (bsideszh [at] gmail [dot] com) or on Twitter [@BSidesZurich](https://twitter.com/BSidesZurich).